Thriving in a Health Attention Economy: Health from First Principles

 Step by step, the tools that began as guides have become referees.

-The data isn’t the problem—it’s the quiet handoff of authority.
+The data isn’t the problem.
+It’s the quiet handoff of authority.

-Health hasn’t vanished; discernment has.
-The skill of knowing what’s real by feel—what hunger, fatigue, or grief actually mean—now competes with dashboards and expert feeds.
+Health hasn’t vanished.
+Discernment has.
+The skill of knowing what’s real by feel, what hunger, fatigue, or grief actually mean, now competes with dashboards and expert feeds.
 And because the feed scrolls faster than reflection, most people don’t notice the exchange until the noise is all that’s left.

 This isn’t nostalgia.
 It’s about protecting the one faculty every practice depends on: the capacity to tell when something works.
-Lose that, and every method—old or new—collapses into belief.
+Lose that, and every method, old or new, collapses into belief.

 The system surrounding us isn’t neutral.
 It rewards engagement over understanding, dependency over agency, metrics over meaning.
 Under that logic, the body becomes a project.
 Wellness turns into a performance score.

 The antidote isn’t to reject technology or tradition.
-It’s to re-establish the felt criteria beneath both—to keep using tools without surrendering the sense that can tell when the tool has done its job.
+It’s to reestablish the felt criteria beneath both, to keep using tools without surrendering the sense that can tell when the tool has done its job.

-Before that capacity becomes unreadable, it has to be named, and trained back into use.
+Before that capacity becomes unreadable, it has to be named and trained back into use.

-These principles began as patterns: noticing repeating failures, bottlenecks, and contradictions that showed up across clients, modalities, systems, and myself.
+These principles began as patterns: repeating failures, bottlenecks, and contradictions that showed up across clients, modalities, systems, and myself.

-They were refined by from what quietly worked, what consistently backfired, and what never translated into lasting change, even when outcomes appeared successful on paper.
+They were refined from what quietly worked, what consistently backfired, and what never translated into lasting change, even when outcomes appeared successful on paper.

-Self-Verifying Tools over Expert Dependency
+Self-Verification over Expert Dependency

 Trusting Body Signals over Tracking Obsession